Jack-Quinn1/Wattcher/README.md

 <h1>Conclusion:</h1>

 The Energy Consumption Dashboard is a user-centric and effective cloud-based web application that helps users to showcase and scrutinize their energy consumption data, providing personalized energy-saving recommendations.
 With its cutting-edge technology stack, streamlined workflow, and meticulous documentation, this project is set to revolutionize the way we monitor and optimize our energy consumption.

+<h1>Installation and Usage</h1>
+To get started with the Energy Consumption Dashboard, follow these steps:

+Clone this repository to your local machine using the command git clone

+Navigate to the project directory of server and client

+Run npm install for both client and server to install the required dependencies for the project.

+After installation is complete, run npm run dev for server and npm start for client to start the development server.

+Open your browser and navigate to http://localhost:3000 to view the application.

+Note that the npm start command will start the development server and automatically open your default browser to http://localhost:3000.
+If you need to run the application on a different port, you can specify the port number using the -p flag, like this: npm start -p 8080.

+Additionally, if you need to build the project for production, you can use the npm run build command.
+This will create a production-ready build in the build directory that you can deploy to a web server.